The Importance of Play When Socializing Your Puppy

 - Understand your dog’s triggers.
 Is it other dogs?
 Men with beards?
 Loud children?
 If you know what sets your pup off, it can shed some light on the training/socialization department.
 It’s also important to recognize how aggressive they become when one of these triggers sets them off.

 - Practice proper safety measures.
-This may mean you need to put up baby gates to sequester your pooch to certain parts of the house — especially if the trigger is a baby, small child, or other pet.
+This may mean you need to put up baby gates to sequester your pup to certain parts of the house — especially if the trigger is a baby, small child, or other pet.
 If outside elements such as your neighbors or other animals are an issue, put up some blinds or shades.

 - Train your dog with a muzzle.
 You may feel that muzzling your dog is cruel, but the reality is that aggressive dogs bite — and owners aren’t safe in this case.